genkjames/study-sheets/README.md

 ## POST MVP

 <!-- Include the full list of features that you are considering for POST MVP -->
-- Have the computer give the user a hint as to what they could play for their next move
-- Two suit game
-- Four suit game
+- Users will have to log in to edit their workspace
+- Logged in users will be able to create their own worksheets

 ## Functional Components